Who Is the Average Online Reader, and What Do They Want!?

 In our current reality, as technology booms exponentially and zooms double-time, when everyone from toddlers to great-grandmas have cellphones on hand, there's one sure thing: Your audience is moving faster than you can.

 It's hard to keep up.
-As an online editor, I see a lot of content that's riddled with conventions left over from print.
-I get to work with some pretty spectacular people—veteran journalists, master electricians, favorite teachers, fine artists, and Big Thinkers, among others—who have loads of expertise to share.
-The authors who write for the HubPages network have had years to accumulate encyclopedic knowledge in their fields, but something they might not have thought much about is how to translate that experience into something the average online reader wants to read.
+As an online editor, I see a lot of content that's riddled with conventions leftover from print.
+At HubPages, I get to work with some pretty spectacular people—veteran journalists, master electricians, favorite teachers, fine artists, and Big Thinkers, among others—who have loads of expertise to share, but although they have encyclopedic knowledge in their fields, something they might not have thought much about is how to translate that experience into something the average online reader wants to read.

 And it's my job to help.
 I help authors wrangle their lifelong experience into words that satisfy and appeal to the average mobile reader.
 About 65-75% of HubPages' readers are accessing content via their phones.
-We all suspect that reading a screen is drastically different from reading a page, but even though every day someone invents a new tool to help, it's hard to catch the mysterious and elusive mobile reader, and even harder to hold their slippery attention.
+We all suspect that reading a screen is drastically different from reading a page, but it's hard to know exactly how catch the mysterious and elusive mobile reader's interest, and even harder to hold their slippery attention.

 If you want to try to keep up, read on and we'll cover: